jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Tips and Tricks with Wercker

 1. If you are new to using Wercker, it is very possible that you may create a pipeline incorrectly.
 One such case is deleting the default build pipeline and adding a deploy-production pipeline that does not match the build, deploy structure of the wercker.yml file.
-The thought pattern is, there is only one wercker file, so there should only be one pipeline in the workflow.
-This generates an error an Run time.
+The thought pattern here is; there is only one wercker.yml file, so there should only be one pipeline in the workflow.
+This generates an error during the Wercker run phase.

 <p align="center">
   <img src="/images/wercker/deploy_error.jpg" alt="Workflow error" />